If you’ve been watching and reading the news, then you are probably aware of COVID-19 (Coronavirus).

 According to the CDC, the death rate of those who have been infected with the flu during flu season is 0.05%, while the Chinese CDC research shows that the fatality rate of the Coronavirus in China is 2.3%.

 This has been a matter of debate amongst many travelers.
-Some have said yes, others have said no. Honestly, my suggestion is to check what the CDC (Centers for Disease Control and Prevention) and also the WHO (World Health Organization) have to say about it.
-They are the health experts, they are the ones doing the research on COVID-19, not travel bloggers or travel experts.
+Some have said yes, and others have said no. Honestly, my suggestion is to check what the CDC (Centers for Disease Control and Prevention) and also the WHO (World Health Organization) have to say about it.
+They are the health experts, they are the ones researching COVID-19, not travel bloggers or travel experts.

 If you are taking a cruise, I would suggest canceling as the CDC has said that cruise ship passengers are at increased risk of person-to-person spread of infectious diseases, including COVID-19.

-This does not mean that you cannot live life, there are other ways to travel without having to get on a plane or a cruise, but if you are really wanting to go abroad, make sure to follow the CDC’s updates and WHO updates.
+This does not mean that you cannot live life, there are other ways to travel without having to get on a plane or a cruise, but if you really want to go abroad, make sure to follow the CDC’s updates and WHO updates.

 Tips for Travelers